 In March 2012, the Saving Mothers, Giving Life partners traveled to several of the key districts in Uganda and Zambia to meet with local government officials, healthcare workers, community leaders, and mothers to collaborate on the program and identify solutions.
 Please view the video below to learn more about their journey and maternal mortality in Africa.

 This video was narrated by Christy Turlington Burns, Founder of Every Mother Counts.

-- The U.S. President's Emergency Plan for AIDS Relief (PEPFAR)'s HIV/AIDS efforts
+- The U.S. President's Emergency Plan for AIDS Relief’s (PEPFAR) HIV/AIDS efforts and service delivery programs

 - USAID's maternal and child health programs

 A cornerstone of Saving Mothers, Giving Life is the global- and country-level partnerships that are designed to maximize the diverse strengths and resources of all the partners to accelerate the reduction of maternal and newborn mortality.

 Saving Mothers, Giving Life began with four districts each in Uganda and Zambia that had high rates of maternal and newborn mortality and HIV prevalence.
 Based on the dramatic success during the one-year “proof of concept” phase, including a 35% reduction of the institutional maternal mortality ratio in both countries, the Initiative is expanding to 12 new districts in Zambia and an additional six districts in Uganda in its second phase.